j123b567/scpi-parser/README.md

 };
 ```

 Than you need to initialize interface callbacks structure.
-If you don't want to provide some callbacks, just initialize it as `NULL`. write callback is mandatory and is used to output data from the library.
+If you don't want to provide some callbacks, just initialize them as `NULL`. write callback is mandatory and is used to output data from the library.

 ```c
 scpi_interface_t scpi_interface = {